 In some way, we are all incarcerated too.

 Provide a passionate team of therapists, life coaches, Counselors, and mentors to provide emotional support to individuals affected by incarceration, providing healing

-Teach life skills to those incarcerated in prisons and jails, creating transformation
+Teach MINDFULNESS to those incarcerated in prisons and jails, creating transformation

 EDUCATE SOCIETY ON THE PRISON AND JAIL SYSTEMS, and what it's like to have a loved one incarcerated, RAISING AWARENESS

-OUR MISSION: We are here to help restore the justice system and reduce the recidivism rate, one loved one at a time.
+OUR MISSION: We are here to help transform the justice system into a restorative and mindful justice system, and reduce the recidivism rate, one loved one at a time.

 CARLEE SANTARELLI, Founder